BruOp/personal-website/content/blog/ibl/index.md

 ![Comparison of our BRDF using dielectric spheres](./comparison_dielectrics.png "Comparison using dielectric spheres, with the single scattering BRDF in use on the left and the multiple scattering BRDF on the right")

 Interestingly, I actually get a darker result with multiple scattering than with single scattering.
-I'm not totally convinced that this isn't some subtle bug in my implementation of TODO However, the significant excess energy at lower roughnesses that we observe with the single scattering BRDF is not present with our new BRDF.
+I'm not totally convinced that this isn't some subtle bug in my implementation of the dielectric part of my BRDF.
+However, the significant excess energy at lower roughnesses that we observe with the single scattering BRDF is not present with our new BRDF.
 Here's a final render using the Pisa environment, as before, but this time with our new BRDF:

 ```grid|2|Left: Single scattering.
 Right: Multiple scattering
 ![Rendering of spheres of increasing roughness using our single scattering BRDF, from left to right.
 Top row is metal, bottom rows are dielectric.](./pisa_single_scattering_balls.png)